The-Foreigners/The-Foreigners.github.io/objectives.md

       - Gather intel.
 Report on movement, numbers, and tribes (which Wyrmlords have not been recruited?).
       - Capture enemies.
   - Dissuade the Ghostlord.
   - Bruglor Axebiter has agreed to shelter orc refugees in the north.
-(Has sending stone to communicate)
+    - Has sending stone to communicate (Currently too far to reach).
+    - Will be a week or so (from Day 62) until he finds a suitable place to settle.
+    - According to Toothsharps, it's unlikely any orcs will want to move north.
+    - His intel was what alerted us to the invasion, and should be rewarded with a safe haven (Need to negotiate w/ Dukes/Felix).

 - The Serpent Queen
   - Where is the Goliath temple?
 We left trail blazes towards temple off the road south.